Callme-VR/carrer_guidance_app/README.md

 ### Data Consistency
 The location field is stored and queried in lowercase to ensure consistency across the application.

-## 📝 Usage Instructions

-### For Administrators
-1. Navigate to `login.html`
-2. Select "Admin Login"
-3. Enter administrator credentials (admin@gmail.com / 123456)
-4. Access the admin dashboard to manage college data

-### For Students
-1. Navigate to `signup.html` to create a new account or use the default student account
-2. Navigate to `login.html`
-3. Select "Student Login"
-4. Enter student credentials (student@gmail.com / 123456)
-5. Select location preference to view relevant colleges
-6. Access college information and application links

 ## 🔐 User Roles and Permissions